 Why Apartments Win on Gross Yield, and What Closes the Gap

-Service charges and ground rent close the gap meaningfully.
-Most apartments in Chester and the surrounding towns sit on leasehold titles with annual service charges of around £1,552 for a 2-bed, covering buildings insurance, communal maintenance, and (in newer schemes) lift servicing and concierge.
+Service charges and ground rent close the gap.
+Most apartments in Chester and the surrounding towns sit on leasehold titles with annual service charges of around £1,600 for a 2-bed, covering buildings insurance, communal maintenance, and (in newer schemes) lift servicing and concierge.
 Riverside and city-centre developments charge towards the top of that range; older converted blocks and ex-local-authority leasehold flats sit at the bottom.
 Once these are deducted, the apartment yield advantage typically narrows by a couple of percentage points, and in some buildings it disappears altogether.

 Leasehold restrictions are the other quiet risk.
 Many leases in this market expressly prohibit short-term letting, and an increasing number of freeholders and management companies are enforcing minimum tenancy lengths of six or twelve months.
 Always read the lease before purchase if you intend to use Airbnb or similar platforms; a clause that bars holiday letting can convert your investment thesis on the day you exchange.